-When Seal Team Six carried out a raid on Osama bin Laden’s compound in Abbottabad, Pakistan on May 2, 2011, they not only killed the al Qaeda leader.
-While under immense time pressure to vacate the premises before Pakistani military arrived, they quickly swept up a treasure trove of his personal belongings.
+When Seal Team Six carried out a raid on Osama bin Laden’s compound in Abbottabad, Pakistan on May 2, 2011, they not only killed the al Qaeda leader but swept up a treasure trove of his personal belongings.
 The U.S. Central Intelligence Agency has since made a large portion of these materials available to the public.
-Bin Laden’s personal possessions paint a more complete picture of the psyche of the notorious—and notoriously secretive—leader behind the 9/11 attacks.
-Here are nine unexpected things discovered in Osama bin Laden’s compound and what they reveal about the founder of the international terrorist network al Qaeda.
+Bin Laden’s personal possessions paint a more complete picture of the notoriously secretive leader behind the 9/11 attacks.
+Here are nine unexpected things discovered in Bin Laden’s compound and what they reveal about the founder of the international terrorist network al Qaeda.

 Bin Laden’s Carefully Guarded Emails

 Despite having no Internet access or phone lines at the compound—"those would be too great a risk to his personal safety,” says Bill Roggio of Long War Journal—Osama bin Laden was a prolific writer and communicator from his self-imposed isolation.
 Using couriers, he’d save email correspondence to a flash drive, which the courier would then send from an Internet café.

 Navy SEALs retrieved about 100 of these drives, which reveal that bin Laden was involved in critical al Qaeda operations even after world leadership assumed his responsibilities had been handed off to Ayman al-Zawahri.
 “The emails showed bin Laden did not surrender operational or strategic control,” says Roggio, who was granted advance access to many of bin Laden’s files before the CIA released them to the public.
 “He was issuing orders and being briefed on reports, promotions, reassignments, strategy and ideological issues like fatwahs and religious rulings.”